Awh fuck! Jack exclaims in pain as he

 He checks the status lights of her chamber.

-I think I'm gonna leave you in there until I find a way out of here — should be fine...
+until I find a way out of here — should be fine...

 He continues past the remaining empty chambers to the back of the bunker.